gabrielejm/Pokemon-Battle-Royale/README.md

 ## Acceptance Criteria

-WHEN I open the page, I will select 3 Pokemon by typing in Pokemon names.
+WHEN I open the page, the user will be presented with a start or give up button.

-WHEN I enter a Pokemon name, an image of the pokemon, stats, moves, and type appear.
+WHEN I start the game, the user can search and select 3 pokemon.
+When a pokemon is search, its name, image, and type.

 THEN I will click a button to add the Pokemon to my team.